kylep/kyle.pericak.com/content/posts/ops/ubuntu-wifi-to-wired-router.md

 # Configure NAT
-We'll use iptables for NAT.
+We'll use `iptables` for NAT.

 First, make a file that defines the rules you want:

 ## Define iptables rules file

-These rules will take any traffic coming from 192.168.0.0/24 that are being routed out the wifi interface wlp2s0 (the default gateway / default route), and apply the MASQUERADE rule which will run port address translation, allowing internet.
+These rules will take any traffic coming from 192.168.0.0/24 that are being routed out the WiFi interface `wlp2s0` (the default gateway / default route), and apply the MASQUERADE rule which will run port address translation, allowing internet.

 There are two tables, `nat` and `filter`.
 The NAT table does the translation, the filter table defines what's allowed in and out.
 We need to specify that traffic is allowed to go:
-- From the ethernet port to the wifi port
+- From the Ethernet port to the WiFi port
-- Back from wifi to ethernet, when it is `RELATED` or `ESTABLISHED`
+- Back from WiFi to Ethernet, when it is `RELATED` or `ESTABLISHED`

 `vi /etc/iptables_rules.sh`